Chef Kwame Onwuachi announces he’s leaving Kith and Kin, the lauded restaurant he helmed

 On June 2, former executive pastry chef Paola Velez said she was leaving the restaurant and was taking a role at Maydan and Compass Rose, restaurants owned by Washington restaurateur Rose Previte.
 This year, the James Beard Foundation announced that Velez is among the nominees for its rising star chef of the year award, the same honor that Onwuachi won in 2019.

 Onwuachi’s first restaurant, Shaw Bijou, shuttered in spectacular fashion in 2017 after being open less than three months.
-It had been hyped for nearly a year before it opened, with Onwuachi fresh off a stint on Bravo’s his stint on “Top Chef,” but ultimately, its $1,000-a-head price tag earned it scorn.
+It had been hyped for nearly a year before it opened, with Onwuachi fresh off a stint on Bravo’s “Top Chef,” but ultimately, its $1,000-a-head price tag earned it scorn.

 At Kith and Kin, the young chef found success cooking dishes that reflected his own story and that of his ancestors.
 He wrote about such dreams in his 2019 memoir, “Notes From a Young Black Chef,” which is set to become a feature film of which he is a producer: